Mortuary Affairs

 Mortuary Affairs is a service within the United States Army Quartermaster Corps tasked with the recovery, identification, transportation, and preparation for burial of deceased American and American-allied military personnel.
-The human remains of enemy or non-friendly persons, are collected and returned to their respective governments or affiliations.

-The Air Force has a similar facility at Dover AFB in Delaware.
-Which is manned by the Army's Mortuary Affairs Personnel.
+The human remains of enemy or non-friendly persons are collected and returned to their respective governments or affiliations.
+The Air Force has a similar facility at Dover AFB in Delaware, manned by the Army's Mortuary Affairs Personnel.

 Until 1991, the army's mortuary affairs was known as the Graves Registration Service (GRS or GRREG).
-The Graves Registration Service was created several months after the United States entered World War I.

-The current Army Military Occupational Specialty for the career field is 92A (a general code for officers across the Quartermaster Corps) with a 4-Victor qualification course completion and 92M for enlisted personnel.
+The Graves Registration Service was created several months after the United States entered World War I. The current Army Military Occupational Specialty for the career field is 92A (a general code for officers across the Quartermaster Corps) with a 4-Victor qualification course completion and 92M for enlisted personnel.

 Responsibilities

 Mortuary Affairs is responsible for retrieval, identification, transportation, and burial of American soldiers.
 Retrieval can be further subdivided into: